vivek2207/novareel/README.md

 4. Push to the branch
 5. Open a Pull Request

+Please ensure your code follows our quality guidelines in the `rules/` directory.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.